Mumble-SRL/MBurger-PHP-SDK/README.md

 ### 2.2 Project API Key

-Place your API KEY in your `.env` file like that
+Place your API Key in your `.env` file like that

     MBURGER_API_KEY=1234567890ABCDEFGHI

+Alternatively if you need multiple instances of the SDK you can pass the API Key directly in the constructor:

+    $sdk = new MBurger('YOUR_API_KEY');

-If you don't have an API KEY yet, please generate one under your project settings page.
+If you don't have an API Key yet, please generate one under your project settings page.

 ## 3.0 How to use